-A 25-question anonymous survey was created using Google Forms, and circulated to all urology program directors in Canada from 2020-05-05 to 2020-05-13.
+A 25-question, anonymous survey was created using Google Forms, and circulated to all urology program directors in Canada from May 5, 2020 to May 13, 2020.
 Research ethics approval from the Health Sciences Research Ethics Board (HSREB) was obtained prior to survey circulation.
 The purpose was to assess the effect COVID-19 is having on academic urology programs in Canada in terms of clinical training, the educational program, and on the department as a whole.
+Summary statistics of quantitative data and scales were performed, and free-text data was assessed qualitatively for themes.